In Retirement Planning

 No inheritance tax in Australia since 1979.
 But super, capital gains on non-home assets, and how the family home is handled after probate all carry real tax implications.
-The first sixty days is about documenting, not deciding.
-The financial choices that matter come in the three to twelve months after that.
+The timing matters as much as the amount, as the timeline below sets out.

 Australia abolished death duties in 1979.
 There's no federal inheritance tax, no state-level estate tax, and no gift tax in the way some other countries have.
 If your parent leaves you $500,000 in cash, that cash arrives without tax.